MobyWare/health-hapi-fhir-mysql/README.md

 # Goal
 Showing how to use MySQL with HAPI FHIR rather than the file based derby database.
-My goal is to more easily.
+My goal is to more easily access manipulate the data with the tools in the MySQL ecosystem.
+For example I generated the EER diagram using __*MySQL Workbench*__.

 ## Setup
 ### Method 1